Avoid scams! This article explains how to spot them.

 Some of the following sites charge a fee to access listings.

 Trustedhousesitters.com connects temporary housesitters or petsitters to homeowners happy to offer a free short term stay.
 As a downside, you can’t choose the length of stay, because it depends on the homeowner’s vacation dates.
-Several other sites offer similar services, but this site doesn’t lead you to believe it is free, as some others do.
+Several other sites offer similar services, but this site is preferred because it stated up front it is fee-based, as some others do not.
 Some house/pet sitting sites specialize in long-term.
 Because of limited listings, use those that allow you to search for relevant listings before you have to pay or do the work to sign up.
 You might also try using a general google search such as the word petsitting with your desired locations, if you need a specific area.

 Meetmyrumi.com could match you with someone who needs disability assistance.
 Some will need minimal care, and others could need substantial care that you would be paid for providing.
 These sites require some level of vetting and oversight by government or non-profit agencies to ensure ethical treatment and to manage payments.